The Research Process: 5b. Citation Styles

 2. BibMe

-As always, be sure to double check your citation!
+No matter which generator you use, always be sure to double check your citations!
 Generators, while useful, do not work perfectly.

 An annotated bibliography is a list of citations followed by a descriptive summary and evaluation.
 Sometimes the annotation will reflect the applicability of the source to the needs of the researcher.
 The purpose of this type of bibliography is to inform the reader of the relevance, accuracy, and quality of the sources cited.